 - European Innovation CouncilThe European Innovation Council (EIC) aims to identify and support breakthrough technologies and game changing innovations to create new markets and scale up internationally.
-The European Innovation Council (EIC) has been established under the Horizon Europe programme.
-It has a budget of €10.1 billion to support game changing innovations throughout the businees lifecycle, from early stage research, to proof of concept, technology transfer, to the financing and scale up of start-ups and SMEs.
-Innovations in EIC The main objective of the EIC is to identify, develop and deploy high risk innovations of all kind with a particular focus on breakthrough, market-creating and deep-tech innovations.
-It aims to support the rapid scale up of innovative technologies and companies (mainly start-ups and SMEs) at European and international level along the pathway from ideas to market.
-In this context the EIC is also an initiative contributing the EU technology sovereignty.
-The strategy and implementation of the EIC is steered
+The European Innovation Council (EIC), established under the Horizon Europe programme (2021-27), has a €10.1 billion budget to drive pioneering innovations across the business lifecycle—from early-stage research to proof of concept, technology transfer, and the financing and scale-up of start-ups and SMEs.
+Innovations in EIC The EIC’s primary goal is to identify, develop, and deploy high-risk, high-impact innovations, with a focus on breakthrough, market-creating, and deep-tech solutions.
+It supports rapid scaling of innovative technologies and companies (mainly start-ups and SMEs) at European and global levels, enhancing EU technological sovereignty.
+The EIC Board, composed of independent innovators (entrepreneurs, researchers, investors, and ecosystem leaders), guides its strategy.
+The EIC and SMEs Executive Agency (EISMEA) implements the

 - Horizon EuropeThe Funding landscape for research and innovation in europe is mainly dominated by the European Commission's framework "Horizon Europe", that runs from 2021-2027.
 The primary driver of research and innovation funding in Europe continues to be the European Commission’s flagship programme Horizon Europe, which spans the period 2021 to 2027.
 Horizon Europe fosters collaboration across countries, disciplines, and sectors, strengthening the EU’s capacity to generate and apply world-class knowledge and technologies.
 It plays a critical role in supporting EU policy priorities and addressing global challenges, including climate change, digital transformation, public health, and the transition to a sustainable economy.
 Aligned with the UN Sustainable Development Goals (SDGs), Horizon Europe aims to: Enhance Europe's scientific and technological excellence; Promote industrial competitiveness; Stimulate job creation and economic growth; Engage the entire EU talent pool more inclusively; Maximise the impact of investments